nijynot/specs/zigzap-porep.md

  Together, __*Replication*__, __*Proof Generation*__, and __*Circuit Proof Generation*__ constitute the `Seal` operation, as described in [Filecoin Proofs](proofs.md).

+## Hash Functions

  *__Filecoin ZigZag Proof of Replication__ as described here is generic over the following hash functions:*

-  - KDF hash: a digest hash function with 32-byte digest size: default Blake2s
+  - KDF hash: a hash function with 32-byte digest size: default is Blake2s
-  - CommR Hash: a digest hash function with 32-byte digest size: default Blake2s
+  - CommR Hash: a hash function with 32-byte digest size: default is Blake2s
-  - RepCompress: a digest hash function with 32-byte digest size: default pedersen hashing over jubjub curve.
+  - RepCompress: a hash function with 32-byte digest size: default is pedersen hashing over jubjub curve.

 ## Preprocessing